cdp-mapsync/geosync-help/content/z-tools-app/gis-tools-draw-features.md

 ---
+title: GIS Tools - Draw and Edit Features
 _template: new_doc
-title: "GIS Tools - Draw and Edit Features"
 ---

 These videos demonstrate basic steps for drawing new features (Lines, Points) and editing features in the GIS Tools (Management) application.